-If you have Internet access, you might want to begin looking for information there.
-You can find reliable information about diabetes management by searching out the following web sites:
+If you have internet access, you might want to begin looking for information there.
+You can find reliable information about diabetes management by searching on reputable websites:

-Finally, local diabetes associations, and local chapters of national diabetes organizations, can be good sources of information.
-These recordings were produced by a local diabetes organization, the Diabetes Association of Greater Cleveland.
-Similar organizations exist in many other major cities.
+Finally, local diabetes associations, and local chapters of national diabetes organizations, can be good sources of information like The American Diabetes Association.

 Problem-solving with other people who have diabetes

 You need to be thoughtful about considering suggestions from other people with diabetes.
 Something may work very well for someone else, but not work well for you.
-And some people use unproven remedies that don't do much, or can even be harmful.
+Some people use unproven remedies that don’t do much or can even be harmful.
 If someone gives you a suggestion, try following these steps:

 - Think about whether it makes sense according to what you know about diabetes and your own self-management.